WRFan/jailbreak10.3.3/README.md

 	/System/Library/LaunchDaemons/com.apple.SCHelper-embedded.plist

-if com.apple.wifid unloaded, wifi will be disabled in settings.
+if com.apple.wifid is unloaded, wifi will be disabled in settings.

 com.apple.SCHelper-embedded is loaded when WiFi settings are opened. if unloaded, all net settings will be empty!